oliviacm08/volleyball-rotation-analysis/docs/README.md

 # Docs Directory

-This folder contains drafts and final versions of the research paper associated with the Volleyball Rotation Efficiency Analysis project.
+This folder contains the abbreviated and final versions of the research paper associated with the Volleyball Rotation Efficiency Analysis project.

 ---